Listen, learn and communicate.

 Design what is true.
-Create useful, straightforward and simple design — you should never confuse users with an abstraction, instead provide a solution for their problem.
+Create useful, straightforward and simple design — you should never confuse users with an abstraction, instead provide a solution to their problem.
 Good design doesn't mislead, it helps the user — it's honest and true.

 A button is a button.

-Often designers find excuses to try and impress users / clients with "Creativity".
+Often designers find excuses to try and impress users/clients with "Creativity".
 "Creative" design makes things non–functional and almost impossible to use.
-That does not mean you can't make something aesthetic; but it is more important to know that design should be useful and functional — not just something you keep in your hoarding stash.
+That does not mean you can't make something aesthetic, but it is more important to know that design should be useful and functional — not just something you keep in your hoarding stash.